 These financial statements have been prepared on the going concern basis which assumes that the charity will continue its operations.
-The ongoing Covid-19 public health crisis creates significant uncertainty for the world economy.
 With having a single source of income, the Directors remain confident in the resilience of the subscription model of People's Postcode Lottery to protect the Trust income.
 In the event of a substantial change in circumstances significantly reducing revenue, the Trust holds sufficient cash reserves to ensure it can continue operations for the foreseeable future.
-The Directors consider it appropriate to prepare financial statements on a going concern basis.